tsantini/how_to_use_git/README.md

 `git push`

-## Demostration: pull request in the master from the development branch
+## Demostration: brancking and pull request in the master from the development branch

 ## Demostration: using the github on matlab